smikhalevski/doubter/README.md

 // ⮕ Map { 'Mars' → 0.1199, 'Pluto' → 5.3361 }

 shape.parse(['Jake', 'Bill']);
-// ❌ ValidationError: type at /: Must be a Map
+// ❌ ValidationError: type.map at /: Must be a Map
 ```

 Other objects are converted to an array of entries via `new Map(Object.entries(value))`: